FCUnlimited/TaskFire/README.md

 # TaskFire
 A todo tool which let's you create multiple boards.
 Each board can have child boards with its own todos and categories.
 If a todo is triggered it fires up to the master board.
+All on your local disk.

 ## The Main Screen
 Complete view